binkley/kotlin-magic-bus/README.md

 bus.post("Frodo lives!") // Nothing happens: not a Number -- NOT PRINTED
 ```

-Similar example using Kotlin objects (could be a class instance):
+A similar example using Kotlin objects (could be a class instance):

 ```kotlin
 val bus: MagicBus // assigned elsewhere